lalomorales22/comedians-joke-book/readme.md

-Certainly!
-Below is a simple template for a README.md file for your Comedian Joke App.
-Feel free to customize it to fit your project's specifics better. markdown

 # Comedian Joke App

 ## The Comedian Joke App is a full-stack web application designed to allow users to listen to, upload, and rate jokes.
 Featuring a React frontend and a Flask backend with MongoDB, it offers a platform for comedy lovers to share and enjoy humor.